No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 2. DApp
 3. Anonymous wallet user

-### EXIT-06: Wallet connection server API
+### EXIT-06: DApp connect server API

-The wallet connection server API responds with data when requested by some entity.
+The dApp connect server API responds with data when requested by some entity.
 Typically, this entity should be a dApp approved by the user.

 **Trust Levels**: